Masterclass: Economic valuation of heat-health impacts and interventions

-This masterclass will review the current methods for assessing health-related costs from morbidity and mortality linked to extreme heat exposures and the health and economic benefits associated with common heat adaptation interventions, such as: housing interventions, air conditioning, heat early warning systems, community cooling centers, and municipal heat action plans.
-The advantages and limitations of these methods will be addressed.
+This masterclass reviews the current methods for assessing health-related costs from morbidity and mortality linked to extreme heat exposures and the health and economic benefits associated with common heat adaptation interventions, such as: housing interventions, air conditioning, heat early warning systems, community cooling centers, and municipal heat action plans.
+The advantages and limitations of these methods is addressed.

 To understand how to assess healthcare costs associated with extreme heat exposures